snaplet/docs-old/docs/06-tutorials/supabase-clone-environments.md

 supabase start
 ```

-Running `supabase start` will output your Supabase credentials, copy the **DB_URL** field, we will use it in your snaplet configuration file (the next step).
+Running `supabase start` will output your Supabase credentials, copy the **DB_URL** field, as we will use it in your snaplet configuration file (step 5).

 ```
 Started supabase local development setup.